cainmagi/Dockerfiles/manual-session/ngc.md

     It will ask you for the user name.
 Type `$oauthtoken` directly.
 Remember that the dollar symbol `$` should not be missed.

-    > You can see an error message in this screent shot.
+    > You can see an error message in this screenshot.
 That's because I update my API key for writing this guide.
-My cached API key on DGX gets invalid and trigger this error.
-It can be fixed if we login again.
+My cached API key on DGX gets invalid and triggers this error.
+It can be fixed if we log in again.

 * **Step 7**: Type the password.
 The password should be exactly your API key.
-It should be along string.
+It should be a long string.
 You can paste it by your <kbd>Right</kbd> Click, although you can not see the text on the screen.

     |   Step 7 (In Putty Session)  |
     | :----------------------------: |